DART is a cross-disciplinary, multi-institutional, user-centered effort to develop games to help older adults recognize and navigate scams.

 We are looking for volunteers who are 60+ or who work with older adults to play-test our games.

-The overarching goal of our DART project is the development of a research/educational platform with integrated digital tools, advanced pedagogical techniques, and timely materials to increase disinformation awareness and improve resilience, to inoculate users against the impact of harmful disinformation, and prevent its spread.
+The overarching goal of our DART project is the development of a research/educational platform with integrated digital tools, advanced pedagogical techniques, and timely materials to increase awareness of and improve resilience, to inoculate users against the impact of scams and prevent their spread.

 Online deception disproportionately target seniors to disastrous effect.
 The Deception Awareness and Resilience Training (DART) platform helps seniors recognize threats and protect themselves.
 A collaboration between researchers, game designers, and community organizations, DART is unique in tailoring its curriculum and using gamification to make training accessible and engaging for seniors.